DQuigee/US_Crime_Data_Shiny/Data_Input_Prep.md

     ##  Linking to sp version: 1.4-1
     ##  Polygon checking: TRUE

-# Crime In US By State
+# Crime Rates In US By State

 ``` r
 # Reading in Year 2018